 - 1. High quality, specialized programs for children with complex special needs, addictions, or other unique challenges.
 This includes, but is not limited to: - a.
-Assuring that our programs utilize the latest evidence-based practices. - b.
+Assuring that our programs utilize the latest evidence-based and culturally proficient practices. - b.
 Assuring that high standards are set for all students, regardless of disability, and that we are continuously measuring our success in meeting those standards. - c.
 Assuring that we have access to current technology, adaptive equipment, and other resources necessary for preparing our students for college, career, citizenship, and maximum independent functioning. - d.
-Providing opportunities for students to experience a rich array of opportunities beyond the core curriculum, including arts, fitness and wellness, community trips and activities, service learning, internships and supported work opportunities, etc. - e.
+Providing opportunities for students to experience a rich array of opportunities beyond the core curriculum, including arts, fitness and wellness, community trips and activities, service learning, internships and supported work opportunities. - e.
 Maintaining strong connections to community organizations that provide medical and mental health services. - f.
-Providing supports and services for families of children with special needs. - 2.
+Providing supports and services for the families of our students - 2.
 State-of-the-art professional development opportunities for our own staff and those from our districts, enabling them to stay up-to-date on best practices for complex youngsters. - 3.
 Consultation, home, and school-based services that respond to the needs of our districts. - 4.
-Partnerships with other schools and collaboratives, colleges, state and community agencies to advocate for and promote the interests of children and young adults with complex needs and their families. - 5.
-Commitment to Diversity, Equity, Inclusion, and Belonging
+Partnerships with other schools and collaboratives, colleges, state and community agencies to advocate for and promote the interests of children and young adults with complex needs and their families.

-School Programs 2022-2023
+School Programs 2023-2024

-During the 2022-2023 school year, Northshore Education Consortium's approved day schools served 477 students from 20 member and 44 non-member districts.
+During the 2023-2024 school year, Northshore Education Consortium's approved day schools served 498 students from 20 member and 46 non-member districts.